10 Ways to Reduce Inventory Errors Through Order Picking

-Use these tips to identify the root causes of order picking mistakes
+Identify the root causes of order picking mistakes

 What are some ways you can increase inventory accuracy related to order picking?

-1. Track order accuracy rates religiously
+1. Track order accuracy rates

 If you can’t recite your accuracy numbers for any recent interval, you aren’t tracking well or often enough.
 Whatever your beliefs are about your operational efficiency, unless backed by data, they’re probably wrong.
 Some easy things to track are returns, customer complaints, and inventory comparisons.